vujicictijana/RF_FL/README.md

-# RF_FL
-Random Forest in a federated learning framework
+# Random Forest in a federated learning framework - Application for intrusion detection